Returning to our theme, of using Customer Insight outside of Marketing. This time, we consider HR Analytics.

 Critically it helps leaders start to think of the right questions, that will help to both provide partial answers today & identify where data & analytics capabilities could be developed.
 I hope it helps you:

-The imagined future of HR Analytics
+The imagined future of Analytics for HR leaders

 Another challenge for analytics leaders, trying to drive business change in HR, can be helping those leaders envision what could be done.